Introduction to Six Sigma Management

 It is the 1st and the lowest position of placements in Six Sigma methodology.
-The larger number of human resources lies under this category, this team is kept for training sessions to train them with necessary skills needed for the project, this training will make the team proficient to identify, monitor and control profit losing practices in the business.
+The larger number of human resources lies under this category; this team is kept for training sessions to train them with the necessary skills needed for the project; this training will make the team proficient at identifying, monitor and control profit losing practices in the business.
 This team is an information provider for the next belts.
-This team should make sure that their training is done very preciously so that they can provide information regarding product very clearly and ease the job of their next teammates (to black belt and green belt working teams).
+This team should make sure that their training is done very preciously so that they can provide information regarding the product very clearly and ease the job of their next teammates (to black belt and green belt working teams).

 2. Green belts

 This stage comprises of experienced and trained team members, preferably experienced in the function-specific area.
-This is the must requirement because the team will be aware of the pros and cons related to projects and will conclude the short comes from the previous stage.
+This is the must requirement because the team will be aware of the pros and cons of projects and conclude the short comes from the previous stage.
 This team requires less amount of commitment throughout the production.
-This team is experienced in using six sigma technique, so it detects the defects of the previous team also, all queries are sorted at this stage only before getting transferred to the next belt.
+This team is experienced in using the six sigma technique, so it detects the defects of the previous team; also, all queries are sorted at this stage only before getting transferred to the next belt.

 3. Black belts

-At this level the team plays a key role in the process.
-The best performer of the previous project leads the project, that’s because he knows all the issues that may impact the performance of the company.
-The leader appointed here must be a minimum of two year given to six sigma execution, this is the matter of the company’s performance, so no risk is taken.
-DMAIC methodology is the approach during the design, they use several methodologies (more than 1) at a time to get the best of the process.
-Trained Six Sigma employees under the black belt category are specialists in problem-solving and good at leadership and team building skills, these are benefited with raise after the success of the project.
+At this level, the team plays a key role in the process.
+The best performer of the previous project leads the project because he knows all the issues that may impact the company’s performance.
+The leader appointed here must be a minimum of two years given to six sigma execution; this is the matter of the company’s performance, so no risk is taken.
+DMAIC methodology is the approach during the design; they use several methodologies (more than 1) at a time to get the best of the process.
+Trained Six Sigma employees under the black belt category are specialists in problem-solving and good at leadership and team-building skills; these are benefited with raise after the success of the project.

 4. Master black belt

-Six Sigma is a business results oriented and seeks overall improvement through the bottom line of the company.
+Six Sigma is business results-oriented and seeks overall improvement through the bottom line of the company.
 Six Sigma focus on truly cross-functional strategy.
-Six sigma insists on specific roles at each cadre and the management must initiate at regular intervals until the production is completed.
-It induces a change in the management style and produces the culture of error/defect free production, cost control and customer satisfaction environment with employees also.
+Six sigma insists on specific roles at each cadre, and the management must initiate at regular intervals until the production is completed.
+It induces a change in the management style and produces the culture of error/defect-free production, cost control, and customer satisfaction environment with employees also.

 This has been a guide to Six Sigma Management.
-Here we have discussed the Pros of Using Six Sigma Management and also explain about the Team and hierarchy.
+Here we have discussed the basic concept, the pros of using six sigma management, and discussed the team and hierarchy.
 You may also look at the following article to learn more –